Gerhard-Schalk/SIB_AUT4/SIB_2022_Middleware_CLI_Examples.md

 ```

 #  Windows 10 Certutil CLI Tool
+The windows Certutil.exe is a command-line program that is installed as part of Certificate Services.

-##Certutil Example
+### Certutil Example
 ```
 Certutil -SCInfo
 ```

-##Windows 10 Certification Manager
+# Windows 10 Certification Manager
-Insert the Yubikey and run the Windows 10 certification manager
+Insert the Yubikey and run the following command to start the Windows 10 certification manager:

 ```
 Certmgr.msc